-- Refresh the Web browser to reload the ZENworks Control Center page every time ZCC displays a blank page. - Use any other ZENworks 11 SP2 supported Web browser to access ZENworks Control Center.
+Refresh the Web browser to reload the ZENworks Control Center page every time ZCC displays a blank page.
+Use any other ZENworks supported Web browser to access ZENworks Control Center.

-For more information about the supported Web browsers, see Administrator Browser Requirements in the ZENworks 11 SP3 Server Installation Guide.
+For more information about the supported Web browsers, see Administrator Browser Requirements in the ZENworks Server Installation Guide.

-ZENworks Control Center displays a warning message indicating that some of the ZENworks features might behave incorrectly page:
+ZENworks Control Center displays a warning message indicating that some of the ZENworks features might behave incorrectly time is not synchronized with the ZENworks database server time, you might see the following warning message on the ZENworks Control Center Login page:

-Explanation: When you deploy ZENworks 11 SP2 with an external database, if the Primary
+Explanation: When you deploy ZENworks with an external database, if the Primary Server database server are not in sync.